 If you are currently claiming Housing Benefit you can continue to do so unless you have a change that results in you claiming Universal Credit.

-You can claim Housing Benefit if you (or your partner) are liable to pay the rent on a Supported Accommodation or Temporary Accommodation tenancy you are occupying as your home, and have less than £16,000 in joint savings, unless you are in receipt of Pension Credit Guarantee Credit.
+You can make a new claim for Housing Benefit if you (or your partner) are liable to pay the rent on a Supported Accommodation or Temporary Accommodation tenancy you are occupying as your home, and have less than £16,000 in joint savings, unless you are in receipt of Pension Credit Guarantee Credit.

 Other special circumstances apply.
-If you are a student and not sure if you can claim, please contact us.
+If you are not sure if you can claim, please contact us.

 See Applying for benefits for more information.

 Your Housing Benefit will normally start on the Monday following the first indication of your wish to claim, provided your completed claim form is received within one month of this date.